cine, Lessons Learned

 Default Clip Nodes V4

-This node tree is almost copied almost verbatim from Cullen Kelly – and that’s because it’s an AWESOME framework that works very intuitively for me (too) – and disciplines me to keep things really simple.
+This node tree is copied almost verbatim from Cullen Kelly – and that’s because it’s an AWESOME framework that works very intuitively for me (too) – and disciplines me to keep things really simple.

 Top row = primary grade, second row = secondary grade (mostly power windows for finessing levels).

 EXP = Exposure in the HDR palette.
 Often I’m not touching Lift, Gamma, or Offset at all (if the footage is somewhat properly exposed) – I often still use a touch of Gain too, though.
 Using the HDR controls for exposure feel more intuitive for me than effing around with the Primaries wheels.
-(I also occasionally use the HDR Global wheel for color balancing by adjusting XY, Tint, or Temperature – YOLO!
+(I also occasionally use the HDR Global wheel for color balancing by adjusting Temperature – YOLO!
 Don’t tell anyone.)

 RAT = Ratio or Contrast Curve.
-Lately, I’ve been using these ready-made Curve LUTs (esp. the “Film 2” LUT) to get the RAT node (ratio) 90% “right” (to my tastes) out of the box, adjusting the rest to taste depending on the clip.
+Lately, I’ve been using these ready-made Curve LUTs (esp. the “Film 2” LUT) to get the RAT node (ratio) 90% “right” (to my tastes) out of the box on most shots, adjusting the rest to taste depending on the clip.
 They’re made for DWG / Intermediate and don’t seem to break anything.
 Don’t forget to set the right pivot point for your color space in your ratio node (e.g. DWG/Intermediate = 0.336) if you want to push and pull it manually too.

 BAL = (Color) Balance.
 This node is set to use Linear Gamma and I’m using Gain to color-balance.

 I also use the TETRA+ or Crosstalk dctls from time to time, especially if there are clips with some subtle iffy color issues that I’m just too incompetent to adjust otherwise.
 I find myself using it especially for skin tones and skin “roll-off”.
+(I have no fundamental knowledge of what I’m doing when operating these – I just know how I sometimes can achieve better results (to me) by using them.)

 SAT HSV = Saturation in Hue Saturation Value mode (the node set to operate in a HSV color space and with only Channel 2 – the S for “Saturation” activated).

-Sometimes I add the Sat Shaper+ or the Saturator (I like Saturator’s “preserve highlights” option) DCTL instead or in addition to the “SAT HSV” node on rhw clip level when I’m not completely satisfied with the saturation and sometimes also to modify the color density (yes, I’m lazy) and their “vibrancy” setting has sometimes helped me get more pleasing color separation or spread with one simple slider (not shown in my default node tree above).
+Sometimes I (still) add the Sat Shaper+ or the Saturator (I like Saturator’s “preserve highlights” option) DCTL instead or in addition to the “SAT HSV” node on rhw clip level when I’m not completely satisfied with the saturation and sometimes also to modify the color density (yes, I’m lazy) and their “vibrancy” setting has sometimes helped me get more pleasing color separation or spread with one simple slider (not shown in my default node tree above).

 Update 2: Now trying to use the new “Color Slice” to do the bidding of Sat Shaper or Saturator for me, but I keep reverting to the two above dctls and / or the old SAT HSV node.